Lessons Learned From Telling My Life Story

 3. Having a collaborator made all the difference.

-After several years of failed attempts at finding the right angle on my curvy life story, I finally came to my senses and decided to stop struggling in silence and work with a ghostwriter* on my memoir.
-I made this decision for many of the same reasons my clients do (read about my reasons), proving that not knowing how to write is only ONE reason to seek outside help.
+After several years of failed attempts at finding the right angle on my curvy life story, I finally came to my senses and decided to stop struggling in silence and get some help writing my memoir.
+I made this decision for many of the same reasons my clients do, proving that not knowing how to write is only ONE reason to seek outside help.